 You are going to undertake a conquest of which the effects on world civilization and commerce will be incalculable.

-–Napoleon, from an address to his troops
+–Napoleon, to his troops

 Following the ratification of the Peace of Campo Formio in Rastadt, Napoleon returned to Paris in December of 1797.
 Since assuming command of the Army of Italy less than two years earlier, he had defeated the Republic’s chief rival on the continent and vastly expanded French territory and influence in the process, for which he would receive a hero’s welcome as well as a new job.
 With Austria out of the war, the Directory had turned its attention to the defeat of France’s inveterate enemy, England, assembling ships and supplies in the channel ports in preparation for a sea-borne invasion, and raising a new army, the Army of England, to go with it.
 Upon reviewing these preparations, however, Napoleon determined that French sea power was not sufficient to support a cross-channel expedition, and instead proposed a plan to invade Egypt in hopes of severing the overland link between England and her chief colony, India.
 Such was the successful general’s new authority (and the Directory’s unspoken desire to forestall any political ambitions he might entertain) that the plan won ready approval.